vippsas/vipps-woocommerce/readme.txt

 There is an exception for orders where all items are both virtual and downloadable: These are not considered to need processing and will be captured automatically (and go directly to the 'Complete' status).
 It is possible to customize this property for your needs using the woocommerce_order_item_needs_processing filter.

 = Can I refund orders or part of orders using Vipps/MobilePay = Yes, you can do refunds, including partial refunds, using the standard WooCommerce mechanism (https://docs.woocommerce.com/document/woocommerce-refunds/).
-Additionally, if you cancel an order that was already captured, the money will be refunded for the whole order.
+Additionally, if you cancel an order that was already captured, the money will be refunded for the whole order if the order is not too old.
+For older orders, you must use the refund mechanism explicitly.
+This is a safety feature.
  If automatic refund through the Vipps API should fail, you will need to refund manually; in this case an error message to this effect will be displayed and the order annotated.

 = What is 'compatibility mode' in the settings? =
 Some plugins add new features to products or entirely new product types to WooCommerce; which the 'Express Checkout' function may not be able to handle.
 It can be possible to fix this using hooks and filters, but if you choose this feature, express checkout will be done in a different manner which is very much more likely to work for a given plugin.
 The cost is that the process will be _slightly_ less smooth.